 Gerard Butler’s overweight physique came in third, with only 15% of women preferring his higher body-fat percentage.

-What’s interesting is that Anthony Ketis’ and Brad Pitt’s bodies are similar in a lot of ways.
-Both have around the same BMI, both are lean, and both look like they’re healthy and fit.
+What’s interesting is that Anthony Ketis’ and Brad Pitt’s bodies are similar in many ways.
+Both have around the same BMI, both are lean, and both look healthy and fit.
 However, their muscle proportions are quite different.
-Brad Pitt built his physique by lifting weights, developing proportionally bigger shoulder, arm and chest muscles, whereas Anthony Ketis built his body by surfing and doing cardio.
+Brad Pitt built his physique by lifting weights, developing proportionally bigger shoulders, arms, and pecs, whereas Anthony Ketis built his body with surfing and cardio.

 Fortunately, we also had a photo array where women had to pick between both.
 More on that at the end.

-We asked women to check off all the things that they thought were important about a man’s physique.
+We asked women to check off everything they thought was important about a man’s physique.
 Here are the significant results:

 - 89% of women said men who keep themselves in good shape are more attractive.

-- 75% of women want their man to be stronger than them.
+- 75% of women want their men to be stronger than them.

 - 62% of women want a man who can protect them.